smubia/dap-2017/Sem 1 - Data Analytics/02 - Python Basics/python-syntax.md

 ## Before we get started
 Make sure that you have installed Anaconda, or python.
-If you haven't please follow <span style="color:red">***this link***</span> to get into the instructions for how to download Anaconda.
+If you haven't please follow [this link](../01 - Basics of Analytics/anaconda-ipython.md) to get into the instructions for how to download Anaconda.
 Also note that for this course, we would primarily be using Spyder.
 However, this and next week would probably be the only time in which you guys would be using Spyder, and we would move into a much more "data-analytics" friendly development enviroment.

 **For those who just started programming,** I would like to tell you that the journey is going to be a tough, but believe me, it is going to be quite rewarding.
 Do note that this week would be very heavy for you guys .
 If you are struggling, may I suggest that you do the following - 1.
 State in the group that you wish to have a Python enrichment lesson over the weekends, 2.
 Request help from someone in the group, 3.
 Learn by yourself over the weekends.

-**For people who think you already know python**, please use <span style="color:red">***this link***</span> for a Python Checklist, if you able to complete everything without the need of googling, you may try either the mini projects or you can try more advanced topics of Data Analytics.
+**For people who think you already know python**, please use *this link (not released yet)* for a Python Checklist, if you able to complete everything without the need of googling, you may try either the mini projects or you can try more advanced topics of Data Analytics.
 But **PLEASE don’t neglect your group if they are able to understand or not occasionally.**

 ## Getting Started
 ### Learning Tips